mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 It's a big place.

 There are like fifty thousand million different departments, and they all know which acronyms to refer to eachother by, but you don't.
-If you EVER call it DMP&C instead of DPM&C you are gonna be sucked into a nightmare realm the likes of which cannot be expressed in _any_ number of spreadsheet cells.
+If you EVER call it DMP&C instead of DPM&C you are gonna be email forwarded into a nightmare realm the likes of which cannot be expressed in _any_ number of spreadsheet cells.
 And believe me, they've lost a lotta good people trying.

 I didn't even know where to begin with this.
 I called Tony Abbott's former political party, who were like "uhhhh we dunno what to do with this, nor do we know who to ask, did u try the contact form on his website or".
 Skip skip skip a few more calls like this.